wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 Any popovers for solving many website tasks.
 Growth email, subscription, feedback, phone number, shares, referral's, followers, etc.

 == Description ==
 Use Profitquery tools with many special add-ons you can solve, perhaps, any task you want.
-Growth emails, contact information, referrals, shares, image shares, increase sales using promo popovers, growth feedbacks, social network followers and more that you can imagine. <strong>This tools for your website growth.<strong>
+Growth emails, contact information, referrals, shares, image shares, increase sales using promo popovers, growth feedbacks, social network followers and more that you can imagine. <strong>This tools for your website growth.</strong>
-If you webmaster, developer, webstudio then Profitquery definitely for you.
+If you <strong>webmaster, developer, webstudio</strong> then Profitquery definitely for you.
 You can solve any task your clients with Profitquery faster that you can imagine.

 = Why use Profitquery Marketing Intelligence Platform? =
 >Profitquery is fast-growing intelligence system to boost any website.
 We create unique tools for making your tasks, solve faster and make your website grow from first minutes using.